 Community Investment

-United Way of Kenosha County is committed to creating lasting change with measurable improvements for people in need in the Kenosha County area.
+United Way of Kenosha County drives measurable change for people in need in the Kenosha County area.
 As a convener, collaborator and catalyst for change, our vision is to create a thriving community where adults and children have access to education, financial stability and good health, which are the building blocks to self-sufficiency and a high quality of life.

 As part of that commitment, United Way of Kenosha County invests in high performing organizations that provide programs and services that align with our strategic priorities through a competitive grant process.
 All funding requests are reviewed annually by a group of community volunteers that make up the Community Investment Committee (CIC).